 I was having a private conversation one night with someone that I thought was my friend, at the time.
-And I was talking about how I have become afraid to share my thoughts and ideas, because of the confusing things people say, and how inappropriate and unnecessary their reactions are.
+In hindsight, I see that sometimes people want to be our friend but don’t really know how yet.
+I was talking to them about how I have become afraid to share my thoughts and ideas, because of the confusing things people say, and how inappropriate and unnecessary their reactions are.
 They said something to me, that inspired this whole post.
 “Don’t allow the reactions of others, to become a splinter in your soul.”
-That was thought-provoking, because no one had ever said such a thing to me, because they were too busy blaming me for being hurt and angry when I should have been.
+That was thought-provoking because no one had ever said such a thing to me, because they were too busy blaming me for being hurt and angry when I should have been.
 I was just led to believe that I was always the problem.
-I went and did a Google search, because that sounded like something, that wasn’t exactly personal or original.
+I did a Google search because that sounded like something, that wasn’t exactly personal or original.
 And sure enough, there is a book written with that title.
 Being the kind of thinker I am, with a photographic memory, I immediately paralleled the whole thought process with a movie scene, that helped me make sense of it all.
-There was a movie in the early 90’s called, “Sliver,” where a recently divorced woman, moves into an apartment building, and has an illicit affair with the owner, not knowing that he had been watching her the whole time, in ways that were predatory and voyeuristic.
-This is how I see it when someone is intimately observant of what I value and desire, and uses that against me, to gain some unfair advantage, while binding me spiritually to the pain, that they cause, and then blame me for, while they move on to what’s next.
+There was a movie in the early ’90s called, “Sliver,” where a recently divorced woman, moves into an apartment building, and has an illicit affair with the owner, not knowing that he had been watching her the whole time, in ways that were predatory and voyeuristic.
+This is how I see it when someone is intimately observant of what I value and desire and uses that against me.
+They use that knowledge to gain some unfair advantage while binding me spiritually to the pain, that they cause, and then blame me for it, while they move on to what’s next for them.
 I have spent a lifetime, just trying to escape from this.
 When something gets under our skin, it causes an inflammatory response, that can lead to infection, if not treated.
-That’s what is intended by those that see your potential, and feel threatened by what it will mean for them.
+That’s what is intended by those that see your potential and feel threatened by what it will mean for them.
 I don’t want to understand this.
-All I know, at this point, is that these people have revealed more truth to me, than anyone that was intentional in teaching me truth.
-This has been a catalyst to me, because while they were using deception to clip my wings, and keep me from growing stronger, they only created a monster, that they lost control of.
-I have referred to this as the, “Frankenstein Syndrome,” before.
+All I know, at this point, is that these people have revealed more truth to me, than anyone that was intentional in teaching me the truth.
+This has been a catalyst to me, because while they were using deception to clip my wings and keep me from growing stronger, they only created a monster, that they lost control of.
 In their pride and madness, they overstep lines that belong to God, alone, and try to create life, in their own power, and on their own terms.
 While they may succeed to a certain degree, all they have really done is create a fabrication of their own ego, which is bound to failure, because it is not an accurate reflection of their own Creator.
 The only thing I can figure is that their own image is broken, so it is distorted to them, which is why they hide so much from others.
-They are ashamed of the mess they have made, but aren’t willing to be honest enough to allow it be rectified.
+They are ashamed of the mess they have made but aren’t willing, to be honest, enough to allow it to be rectified.
 In their attempts to avoid detection and correction of what they know is wrong, they make others bleed from their slivers.
-It is like trying to hug a porcupine, because it has the same effect as trying to reach out and touch a broken soul.
+It is like trying to hug a porcupine because it has the same effect as trying to reach out and touch a broken soul.
 As painful and disappointing as this is, the fact that it is making us bleed is evidence that our hearts are still soft enough to heal.
-A hardened heart just spreads it’s own chaos, which is why it seems like a war zone around some, that are never satisfied with anything.
+A hardened heart just spreads its own chaos, which is why it seems like a war zone around some, that are never satisfied with anything.
 They would find fault, with even the most ideal circumstances.

-So in the aftermath of all of this, I am getting to see things that I could have never expected, that are basically evidence of God’s fingerprints in places, that I thought He didn’t care in.
-I see that, even though, some things will touch us, and even break our hearts and spirits, sometimes, His plans for our future, are never really replaced by the will of another.
-This is yet another thing, that seems like common sense, but when nothing make sense, and evil is being allowed to have far too much power over things, that were never fair or appropriate, it is the leap of logic our hearts and minds are going to make.
-This is especially true in places where dreams have been made to crash and burn, not because they were small or wrong, but because they weren’t the best for us.
+So in the aftermath of all of this, I am getting to see things that I could have never expected, that are basically evidence of God’s fingerprints in places, that I thought He didn’t care.
+I see that even though, some things will touch us, and even break our hearts and spirits, sometimes, His plans for our future, are never really replaced by the will of another.
+This is yet another thing, that seems like common sense, but when nothing makes sense, and evil is being allowed to have far too much power over things, that were never fair or appropriate, it is the leap of logic our hearts and minds are going to make.
+This is especially true in places where dreams have been made to crash and burn, not because they were small or wrong, but because they weren’t the best for us at the time.
 This is a bitter pill to swallow when there are bills to be paid, and a living that is nothing but stress, because there is never enough.
 One of the thoughts that always looped back around to me was that it wouldn’t be a problem, had I just been given what I prayed for, to begin with.
 That might sound selfish.
-But it really does make sense when all you see is everyone else being allowed to live their lives, have their careers, and have their futures left alone, while they lack any kind of spiritual maturity, that could have contributed to much.
+But it really does make sense when all you see is everyone else being allowed to live their lives, have their careers, and have their futures left alone.
+It is particularly frustrating when they are allowed to have those things in the lack of any kind of spiritual maturity, that could have contributed to much more than comfort.
 This is a double-edged sword, but at the same time, it just proves to me, that our journeys are personal, and cannot be forced into a cookie cutter formula for success.
-It gives me more hope than I have ever had in a lifetime, when I see a Creator, that is unique in His design, just like the pearls that are developed in dark, isolated places.
+It gives me more hope than I have ever had in a lifetime when I see a Creator, that is unique in His design, just like the pearls that are developed in dark, isolated places.